mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 #### PREPARATION - CHOOSING YOUR APPROACH

 **READ ALOUD:**
-> *The Sundering Sea earned its name during the First Sundering when continents split and oceans were born.
+> *The Sundering Sea earned its name during the First Worldrend when continents split and oceans were born.
 It's deep, cold, and filled with things that predate civilization.
 And 300 feet beneath its waves lies Goldshore Manor—a magnificent estate built by masters of water magic, now claimed by the sea.
 That's where the Third Component rests.
 All you need to do is survive the descent, navigate a haunted underwater ruin, beat the Unbound to the prize, and surface alive.
 Simple.*

 ---